PierreGode/Linux-Active-Directory-join-script/README.md

 # Linux-Active-Directory-join-script
-This is a script for Active Directory join for Ubuntu 14, 16, Debian, CentOS, and Raspberry Pi Raspbian with realmd.
+This is a script for Active Directory join for Ubuntu 14, 16, Debian, CentOS, and Raspberry Pi Raspbian with realmd. and is a result of al lot of small upgrades according as needs emerged.

 Complete steps

-1. remembert to set a good hostname on the computer/server the AD will set computer object itself named after the hostname of the machine = "linuxcomputer" as example
+1. remember to set a hostname on the computer/server the AD will set computer object itself named after the hostname of the machine = "linuxcomputer" as example
-2. At this point you have 2 options. you already have a Group i AD example:"ADMINS" then you need to edit /etc/sudoers.d/sudoers and add   %ADMINS ALL(ALL:ALL) ALL if you want to give this group sudo rights.
+2. At this point you have 2 options. you already have a Group i AD example:"ADMINS" then you need to edit /etc/sudoers.d/sudoers and add   %ADMINS ALL(ALL:ALL) ALL if you want to give this group sudo rights. and also /etc/ssh/login.allow if you have selected this option for security.

 Or if you want to manage sudo users by a new group then create a group name LINUXCOMPUTERsudoers (same as hostname) in AD, the script will allow you to choose if you want users to be sudoers or not.
 3. set hostname on you computer to "linuxcomputer" (hostname and hosts files) and reboot